kyle-foral/kyle-foral/README.md

  https://www.linkedin.com/in/kyle-foral/

-- 🔭 I’m currently working on improving my skills on the daily to strive and be better.
+- 🔭 I’m currently working on improving my skills to strive and be better.
-- ⚡ Fun fact: I love to play games in my free time.
+- ⚡ Fun fact: I love to play games or read in my free time.

  ### Live Links
  -First Project.
 Pokemon Party :